backstagephp/.github/profile/README.md

 ## About Backstage

-We create Laravel packages & Filament plugins under the name Backstage, developed by our team [@vormkracht10](https://github.com/vormkracht10).
+We craft Laravel packages & Filament plugins under the name Backstage, developed by our team [@vormkracht10](https://github.com/vormkracht10).

 ### Nice to meet you, we're [Vormkracht10](https://vormkracht10.nl)